Pharming Group (NASDAQ:PHAR) Sees Strong Trading Volume

-Shares of Pharming Group (NASDAQ:PHAR) saw unusually-strong trading volume on Monday .
-Approximately 300 shares were traded during mid-day trading, a decline of 95% from the previous session’s volume of 6,029 shares.The stock last traded at $11.30 and had previously closed at $11.37.
+Pharming Group (NASDAQ:PHAR) saw strong trading volume on Monday .
+900 shares were traded during trading, a decline of 85% from the previous session’s volume of 5,861 shares.The stock last traded at $11.42 and had previously closed at $11.17.

-Pharming Group (NASDAQ:PHAR) last issued its quarterly earnings results on Thursday, May 13th.
-The company reported $0.13 EPS for the quarter, topping the consensus estimate of $0.01 by $0.12.
-The business had revenue of $43.45 million during the quarter, compared to the consensus estimate of $60.50 million.
-Sell-side analysts forecast that Pharming Group will post 0.08 EPS for the current fiscal year.
+Pharming Group (NASDAQ:PHAR) last posted its quarterly earnings results on Thursday, May 13th.
+The company reported $0.13 EPS for the quarter, beating the consensus estimate of $0.01 by $0.12.
+The business had revenue of $43.45 million during the quarter, compared to analysts’ expectations of $60.50 million.
+On average, analysts expect that Pharming Group will post 0.08 earnings per share for the current fiscal year.

 Pharming Group N.V., a specialty pharmaceutical company, develops products for the treatment of rare diseases and unmet medical needs in the United States, Europe, and internationally.
 The company's lead product is Ruconest, a recombinant human C1 esterase inhibitor that is used for the treatment of acute hereditary angioedema.